Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 * Edna can Create, read patient information, read date of birth (DOB)*
-* Edna will be able to modify patient information
+* Edna will be able to modify patient information.
-* Edna can overwrite (or replace) credit card number, expiration, and CVC verification information
+* Edna can overwrite (or replace) credit card number, expiration, and CVC verification information.
 * Edna can replace stored Social Security number (SSN)
-* Edna cannot read SSN or credit card information unmasked.
+* Edna cannot read stored SSN or credit card information unmasked.
 In addition, all her actions are logged.

 #### Role: Doctor